 Wedding traditions are constantly changing as society continues to evolve.
 Some traditions are made to be broken, like the bride’s father providing a dowry, while others have simply expanded, like colored gemstones replacing diamonds in engagement rings.
 Popping the question is a tradition that has been reimagined in the last decade, with some women flipping the script and proposing to their significant other instead of the other way around.

 Another element of the proposal has recently been called into question: Can you propose without a ring?
-The answer is yes, you can propose in any way, shape, and manner that you believe speaks to your unique love story.
+The answer is yes.
+You can propose in any way, shape, or manner that you believe speaks to your unique love story.
 For some, a ring is a physical symbol of the emotional commitment their partner is willing to make for them.
 For others, it’s the commitment itself that’s important, not the jewelry that’s attached to it.

 To help you make this somewhat outdated wedding tradition more personal and unique to your relationship, we’ve created a guide with tips for proposing without a ring.